ChunMinChang/blog/_posts/2022-04-19-firefox-webrtc-multi-microphones.md

 ## Lessons learned

-Below is my development story and what I've learned from this project.
+The developement is an unexpectedly long journey that I learned so much things in a hrad way.

 ### Review the plan carefully

 I should do more research and ask more detailed review of my design before implementing the code.

-Enabling multi-microphone in Firefox is my first WebRTC project.
+Enabling multi-microphone in Firefox was my first WebRTC project.
 WebRTC is a whole new world to me.
 Since I had never worked in WebRTC code before, I took one week or two to do the research and wrote down a design document for this project, with the block diagram of the code modules.
-However, the lack of domain knowledge leads me to underestimate the project's scope and have a less-optimal design.
+However, the lack of domain knowledge led me to underestimate the project's scope and had a less-optimal design.
 The worst of it is that I realized this after implementing the whole code.
 In the end, I revised my design and re-do most of all my implementations.

 ### Comments are indispensable

 The comments for the design concept and goal are necessary, especially the calculations for a particular purpose.

 I am not the type of person who adds comments everywhere.
-I believe the code can explain itself well by using proper names for variables and functions, appropriate function size..., etc (see more in [*Cleaning Code*](https://www.oreilly.com/library/view/clean-code-a/9780136083238/)).
-But it's vital to add comments if the purpose is not clear.
+I believe the code can explain itself well by using proper names for variables and functions, appropriate function size..., etc (see more in [*Cleaning Code*](https://www.oreilly.com/library/view/clean-code-a/9780136083238/)), but it's vital to add comments if the purpose is not clear.
 The code may be able to explain what they are doing itself.
-But sometimes, it's hard to see why they do things in a certain way.
+However, it's hard to see why they do things in a certain way sometimes.

-When I researched how to split the code into different modules, I found some mysterious calculations that append and remove audio data in certain conditions (and sometimes it could cause crashes).
+When I studied how to split the code into different modules, I found some mysterious calculations that append and remove audio data in certain conditions (and sometimes it could cause crashes).
 It seems to me it's a workaround of something.
-But without understandable comments and fair enough domain knowledge, I don't know why and when it needs to do that calculation.
-Except for the original code author, no one in our team knows what it is, or they simply forgot it.
-To make matters worse, the author was taking a long leave.
-So I decided to move all those codes into the same module and leave them as a black box.
+Yet, without understandable comments and fair enough domain knowledge, I didn't know why and when it needs to do that calculation.
+Except for the original code author, no one in our team knew what it is, or they simply forgot it.
+To make matters worse, the original author was taking a long leave.
+Thus, I decided to move all those codes into the same module and leave them as a black box.

-Unfortunately, that module is the essential building block of the architecture.
-I realized that I needed to have a new design for the whole project after I had a chance to discuss it with the original author.
-I needed to replace that workaround with a better fix.
+Unfortunately, that black box is the essential building block of the architecture.
+I realized that I needed to replace that black box with a proper fix after I had a chance to discuss it with the original author.
+This requirement then made me have a new design for the whole project.
+Due to the design changes, this project took longer time than I expected.

-In the end, I took a different approach with the same concept to solve the problem that the code intended to solve.
-The most important difference I made is that I added a [short paragraph][bmo1741959-comment] explaining the issue we faced and the design concept with a mathematical proof.
-I hope those comments can help others understand the intention of that code better, so they can modify the code without asking for my help.
+Especially, the problem that the incomprehensible calculation tried to solve was sorted out by a *mathematical-proved* method with the same concept.
+I added a [short paragraph][bmo1741959-comment] explaining the issue we faced and the design concept with a *mathematical proof*.
+The explanation and the proof can help the reader understand the purpose and how the code works respectively.
+With a clear comments, the calculation is no longer a puzzle that no one can understand it.

 ### Testability without dependencies